In China's O2O tech, today's 'unicorns' risk becoming tomorrow's 'unicorpses'

 The fierce competition and high spending drives start-ups back to their investors for frequent cash injections, pushing valuations higher.

-"This kind of craziness can't go on forever," said Liu Jun, a Baidu vice president and member of the board of its food delivery service.
-Liu also sits on the board of Uber's China unit.
+"This kind of craziness can't go on forever," said Liu Jun, who heads Baidu's efforts in O2O and sits on the board of Uber's China unit.
 "Enough is enough."

 "IRRATIONAL MARKET"